Places you can stay

 Another of the park’s most picturesque spots is the Eternal Spring Shrine.
 The classic shrine is a memorial for veterans and worth a stop for its beautiful views of the mountains and never-ending waterfall.

-ⓘ TIP: Get Your Guide offers a variety of day trips and multi-day tours to Taroko Gorge and beyond.
+ⓘ TIP: Get Your Guide offers a variety of day trips to Taroko Gorge.

 7. Sun Moon Lake, Nantou County

-When it comes to Sun Moon Lake always makes the “Taiwan iconic places” list.
-Known for its beautiful clear blue water, this lake has a romantic feel and is a favorite spot for couples and honeymooners.
+Ask any local to name the best places to visit in Taiwan, and Sun Moon Lake will always make the list.
+Known for its beautiful, clear blue water, this lake has a romantic feel and is a favorite spot for couples and honeymooners.

 Shanlinxi Forest Recreation Area offers hotels, restaurants, shops and stores that visitors can enjoy during their visit.
 With bus touring and hiking paths, people can enjoy the waterfalls, caves, greenhouses, and other features that this area offers.